tovbinm/rand57/README.md

 (values distribution is uniform)

 ### Solution:
-I've implemented several solutions, while rand7_4 gives the best results so fat.
+I've implemented several solutions, while rand7_4 gives the best results so far.
 It requires 2 x rand5 executions per call with probability of 21/25.

 ### Results
 Below are the results from my i5-2.8/8Gb using scala 2.9.1 for 10,000,000 iterations: